Date of Award

 Periconceptional dietary intake of whole grains may significantly reduce incidence of isolated CLP in the offspring.

 Finnerty, Tara, "Maternal Dietary Patterns and Risk of Isolated Cleft Birth Defects in Utah - A Case-Control Study" (2009).
-Undergraduate Honors Theses.
-Paper 10.
+Undergraduate Honors Capstone Projects.
+10.